 Sheikha Althani was granted an honorary doctorate and was named The World Federation of United Nations Friends (WFUNF) Goodwill Ambassador for her great efforts in serving orphaned children worldwide.
 WFUNF agreed to carry out common projects for the orphaned children with her.
-SATUC, under her vision, won the coveted MBR Creative Sports Award for her humanitarian initiative to organize the SATUC World Cup for children from all over the world.
-Sheikha was also named vice president for National Karate Federation and and awarded an Honorary Black Belt, other than her Dan 2 black belt, by the Georgian National Karate Federation and an MMA belt while visiting Georgia.
+SATUC, under her vision, won the coveted MBR Creative Sports Award for her humanitarian initiative to organize the SATUC World Cup for Orphans and refugees from all over the world and to create new ways to integrate them into society.
+Sheikha was also named vice president of the National Karate Federation and awarded an Honorary Black Belt, other than her Dan 2 black belt, by the Georgian National Karate Federation and an MMA belt while visiting Georgia.
 Sheikha’s love of sports is no secret, and she utilizes this passion in her charitable work.

 Sheikha Al Thani attended Queen’s Gate School in London and later graduated with her BA from the University of Cambridge, UK.